Are You Getting Sufficient Vitamin B12?

 What is Vitamin B12 and what role does it play in our body?

 Vitamin B12 is actually a co-enzyme that is required by the enzymes within our bodies to perform wide and varying roles.
-It is involved in many critical functions in the body including:
+It is involved in many critical functions in the body & its benefits include:

 - The production of red blood cells which carry vital oxygen for energy release.